-Bart Staszewski – LGBT+ activist
+Bart Staszewski – LGBTI+ activist

 I am Bart Staszewski and I grow up in Lublin, in East Poland.
-I am Polish LGBT activist and documentary film director.
+I am Polish LGBTI+ activist and documentary film director.
 In 2017, I produced a documentary film – Article 18.
 It is the most important documentary to date on the LGBT struggle for equality in Poland.

 I am one of the organizers of the Equality March in Lublin, which every year meet with riots and protest from right-wing hooligans.
 I am also member of association „Love Does not Exclude” and one of funders of “Lublin Equality March Association“.

 My work for the LGBT community has been recognized internationally.
 In 2019, I was awarded the European Tolerantia Award.